haw230/the-anadromi-project/stage-1-hill-climbing/1-linear-search/README.md

 linear_search(ls, num)
     index variable set to 0
     for every item in ls
+            check it
 ```
 We need an ```index``` variable in order to keep track of where we are.
 This variable should [*increment*](#increment "Add consistenly by the number") by 1 as we pass through the list.
 This index is what the function will return once we find the number.

 Next is the for loop.
 We need this is [*iterate*](#iterate "go over each") through the list that is given.
 It allows the function to check every element.
-Each will be compared to num, which is the number we are looking for
+Each will be compared to num, which is the number we are looking for.
+So this is how we "check it".
 ```
 linear_search(ls, num)
     index variable set to 0